boutproject/BOUT-dev/change_summary.md

 This is a slightly more readable, and therefore incomplete, summary of the changes from the full [changelog](CHANGELOG.md)

+4.3.2 is a bugfix release:
+- Make downloading the submodules a bit nicer
+- Make `dz` in the Python API a property
+- Make `Div_par_K_Grad_par` check the staggered location of its inputs
+- Enable split-flux derivatives on staggered fields
+- Fix `Grad2_par2` implementation in `InvertParCR`
+- Fix an issue writing `FieldPerp`s
+- Make it easier to compile the examples with different versions of BOUT++

 4.3.1 is a bugfix release, with a few minor fixes to library code,
 notably:
 - Fix the creation of the `RGN_OUTER_X` region